zoogie/Kartminer7/README.md

 3. Your hax upload worked if there is no red text and it says "finished" at the end.

 4. Turn your 3ds on, boot mk7, and go to Mario Kart Channel -> Streetpass List -> Press A repeatedly (but slowly) to get past all the menu screens until the hax launches.
 You should see colors change on the bottom
 screen: Red -> Blue -> White.
 If you don't see those colors, and it just crashes (2-3 tries), then go to System Settings and change your language.
 Repeat language changes if you still can't get colored bottom screens after running exploit.
-If you do get those colors but it still crashes, just keep trying on that same language - you're almost there.
+If you do get those colors but it still crashes, just keep trying on that same language - you're almost there.<br>
+Note: JPN only has 1 language so language switching doesn't apply.

 5. If successful, you should arrive at a black and white screen titled "3DS ROP xPloit Injector".
 You now have a choice of further exploits to install: unsafe_mode or menuhax67, but that's the subject of another tutorial!
 Enjoy!